-So, they are not the rest of them are not completely present within this diagram.
-The rest of them you would have to draw much more of this diagram.
-We will draw this across several points to locate, all the regions that qualify as the fourth zone, all the regions that qualifies the fifth zone and all the regions that qualifies the sixth zone.

-Within this context of this diagram we can still find out what are the regions that are the 4th, 5th and 6th zones.
-So forth I have identified, 5th would be these small regions here because you would have crossed four Bragg planes but not the fifth one.
-So, these are all five, is a very small region, so you just have to note down that they are the fifth region.
+So, they are not the rest of them are not completely present within this diagram the rest of them you would have to draw much of this diagram you have to draw this across several points to locate all the regions that qualify as the fourth zone all the regions that qualify as the fifth zone and all the regions that qualify as the sixth zone within this context of this diagram we can still find out what are the regions that are the fourth fifth and sixth region.
+So, fourth I have identified fifth would be these small regions here because you would have crossed four Bragg planes, but not the fifth one.

-And if you cross five Bragg planes and you do not cross the sixth Bragg plane that would put you here, this is the sixth Brillouin zone, six Brillouin zone and the sixth Brillouin zone.
-So you see even within the context of this figure we have been able to identify in, this is a simple figure a simple lattice so to speak, square lattice for which the reciprocal lattice was also a square lattice and just simply using our definition and incorporating our definitions into this diagram.

-We have been able to identify the first, second, third, fourth and fifth and sixth Brillouin zones and except as I mentioned the fourth, fifth and sixth are not complete.
-You have to look for more of them, more pieces of them.
-If you were to extend this to three dimensions, the as you can imagine this figure will start getting more and more complicated okay.
-So, but the concept is exactly the same.
+So, these are all five is a very small regions.
+So, you just have to note down that they are the region and if you cross 5 Bragg planes and you do not cross the 6 Bragg plane that would put you here this is the sixth brillouin zone sixth brillouin zone and the sixth brillouin zone.
+So, you see even within the context of this figure we have been able to identify this is a simple figure a simple lattice.
+So, to speak square lattice for which the reciprocal lattice was also a square lattice and just simply using our definition and incorporating our definitions into this diagram we have been able to identify the first second third fourth and fifth and sixth brillouin zone and except as I mentioned the fourth fifth and sixth are not complete you have to look for more of them more pieces of them.

-You locate the central point, you connect it to all its neighbours, identify perpendicular bisectors and perpendicular bisectors here are lines.
-In three dimensions, they would be planes and once you do that you will find some region in the middle which is which you can access without crossing any plane that would be the first Brillouin zone.
+If you were to extend this to three dimensions the as you can imagine this figure will start getting more and more complicated.
+So, but the concept is exactly the same you locate the central point you connect it to all its neighbors identify perpendicular bisectors and the perpendicular bisectors here are lines in three dimensions they would be planes and once you do that you will find some region in the middle which is which you can access without crossing any plane that would be the first brillouin zone then you would cross one plane and not the second plane that would be the second brillouin zone and so on.

-Then you would cross one plane and not the second plane that would be the second Brillouin zone and so on.
-So that is how we build up this Brillouin zones okay.
-So, in today's class we have actually seen what is a Wigner Seitz cell? we defined it, we drew it.
-We looked at what are Bragg planes and we also looked at what a Brillouin zones.

-And we have seen how Brillouin zones can be put together, how you can identify the first Brillouin zone, the second Brillouin zone, third Brillouin zone and so on.
-So, we realize that you know that are set of there are range of Brillouin zones that we need to be able to identify the system.
-In our subsequent classes we will see what, this is for a three-dimensional structure we will look at it for the three-dimensional structure.
+So, that is how we build up this brillouin zones.
+So, in today's class we have actually seen what is Wigner Seitz cell we defined it we drew it we looked at what are Bragg planes and we also looked at what are brillouin zone and we have seen how brillouin zones are put together how you can identify the first brillouin zone the second brillouin zone third brillouin zone and so on.
+So, ww realize that you know that there are set of there are range of brillouin zones that we need to be able to identify the system.